Resilience Empowerment Project

 In-person training sessions will be held at school sites or virtually online, as requested by school leadership.
 All sessions are interactive and led by both a certified ACEs trainer and a Master’s-level Social Worker (MSW).
 Training curricula are designed by Arizona-based social workers, counselors, therapists and health professionals who understand the demographics, cultures and communities our schools represent.

-In order to facilitate continued growth among District and school staff, AZACEs is also establishing an Ambassador program where a designee from each site will receive additional support from AZACEs to maintain and develop their school’s expertise and practices, ensuring students for years to come are receiving the benefits of a trauma-sensitive environment.
+In order to facilitate continued growth among District and school staff, AZACEs also has a Resilience Ambassador program where a designee from each site will receive additional support from AZACEs to maintain and develop their school’s expertise and practices, ensuring students for years to come are receiving the benefits of a trauma-sensitive environment.
 Ambassadors will remain in contact with AZACEs and utilize our resources to deepen their expertise in trauma-informed teaching practices to continue mentoring colleagues.
-Ambassadors will be compensated with quarterly stipends totalling $2,000 per year.

 Male teacher with students